v2south/BinBayes/README.md

   * 4, model with random subject and item effects and where the effect of experimental condition varies across items.
   * 5, model with random subject and item effects and where the effect of experimental condition varies across both subjects and items.

   For <strong>two factor design</strong>, this is a vector of three elements.
-The first two, which specify the model structure for factor 1 and factor 2, take the values from 1 to 5 similar to single factor design.
+The first two, which specify the model structure for factor 1 and factor 2, can take the values from 1 to 5 similar to single factor design.
 The last element takes two values that specifies whether the interaction between two factors exist.
 0 denotes no interaction and 1 denotes interaction.